FooBarWidget/matchhostfsowner/README.md

 This mode is most suitable if any of the following is applicable:

  - You're using Docker Compose.
- - The container could be started a second time, as happens with e.g. Docker Compose.
+ - The container could be started a second time, as happens with, e.g., Docker Compose.
  - The container filesystem in which MatchHostFsOwner is located is read-only.

 #### Container image build instructions

  1. Create an account named `app` in your container.
 [A different account name is also possible](#custom-usergroup-account-name).
- 2. Place the MatchHostFsOwner executable in a root-owned directory (e.g. `/sbin`) and ensure that the executable is owned by root.
+ 2. Place the MatchHostFsOwner executable in a root-owned directory (e.g., `/sbin`) and ensure that the executable is owned by root.
- 3. Setup the MatchHostFsOwner executable as the container entrypoint.
+ 3. Set up the MatchHostFsOwner executable as the container entrypoint.
  4. **Don't** set a default user account with `USER`.

 Example: